West Hempstead Branch: History

 Storage battery cars ran on the non-electrified branch between June 1913 and May 1926.
 The upper end of the branch was electrified in 1911 or 1912 from Country Life Press to Franklin Avenue in Garden City to allow MU baggage cars access to the Doubleday plant.

 On October 19, 1926, the portion of the line between Valley Stream and Franklin Avenue in Garden City was electrified at the cost of $1 million and it was inaugurated with a special train.
 New through service running between Valley Stream and Mineola began on the West Hempstead Branch the next day.
 The freight sidings, however, were not electrified until 1927 and 1928.
 The connection to the Oyster Bay Branch was severed in 1928, while the portions of the line between Mineola and Country Life Press and between Country Life Press and West Hempstead were taken out of revenue passenger service on September 15, 1935 due to the costly grade crossing elimination improvements imposed upon the LIRR by the Interstate Commerce Commission, as well as the New York Public Service Commission.
 This meant that no more thru service between Valley Stream and Mineola could operate.

 The track connection at Country Life Press to the West Hempstead Branch was removed on August 19, 1960, and on this same date the tracks were cut back from Country Life Press to the west side of the Franklin Avenue crossing.
-The remaining tracks north of West Hempstead at Hempstead Avenue were removed some time between 1967 and 1969.
+The remaining tracks north of West Hempstead at Hempstead Avenue were removed sometime between 1967 and 1969.
 Freight trains and non-revenue rerouting trains continued down these portions up until their closure.
 The rights-of-way remain intact.

+2023 service changes

-Prior to February 27th 2023, off peak service was provided by a bi-hourly shuttle service operating between West Hempstead and Valley Stream, with St. Albans being served by Babylon branch trains.
-However, as West Hempstead branch trains crossed both tracks of the Babylon/Montauk branch to enter Track 1 at Valley Stream, this limited service that could be provided on both branches.
+Prior to February 27, 2023, off-peak service was provided by a bi-hourly shuttle service operating between West Hempstead and Valley Stream, with St. Albans being served by Babylon Branch trains.
+However, as West Hempstead branch trains crossed both tracks of the Montauk Branch to enter Track 1 at Valley Stream, this limited service that could be provided on both branches.
 This effect also extended to the Long Beach and Far Rockaway branches, as both branches would have to provide bi-directional service on a single track through the station.
-Due to the need to increase train service with the full opening of the new terminal at Grand Central Madison, as of February 27th 2023 West Hempstead trains stopped serving Valley Stream, with service running hourly through to Atlantic Terminal.
+Following the full opening of Grand Central Madison, service to Atlantic Terminal in Brooklyn was cut back to a shuttle to Jamaica.
+To compensate for the lack of through service to Brooklyn and to allow for cross-platform-transfers at Jamaica for Brooklyn-bound customers, off-peak West Hempstead trains stopped serving Valley Stream and began running hourly through to Atlantic Terminal with peak trains now serving both Penn Station and Grand Central Terminal as of February 27, 2023.